DimitrovViktor/FitnessApp/README.md

 ### Progress page

-Statistics about the user and their activities
+Statistics about the user's activities, diet, and body

 ## Diet Section